ada-url/ada-python/README.rst

 ada-url
 ========

-The `urlib.parse` module in Python does not follow the legacy RFC 3978 standard nor does it follow the newer WHATWG URL specification.
-It is also relatively slow.

 This is ``ada_url``, a fast standard-compliant Python library for working with URLs based on the ``Ada`` URL parser.